Riadhe/ARP_Assignment1/README.md

 This project implements a multi-process drone simulation system using **Ncurses** for visualization and **Named Pipes (FIFOs)** for inter-process communication.
 The architecture follows a **Star Topology** centered around a **Blackboard Server**.

 **Simulation Demo:**
-The simulation runs across two synchronized terminal windows:
+The simulation runs across three synchronized terminal windows:

-* UI Map (Left): Visualizes the drone, targets, and obstacles.
+* UI Map : Visualizes the drone, targets, and obstacles.

-* UI Input (Right): Handles keyboard control and displays real-time telemetry.
+* UI Input : Handles keyboard control and displays real-time telemetry.

-* Watchdog (sperate image): Monitors the health status of all active processes.
+* Watchdog : Monitors the health status of all active processes.

 ![Simulation Screenshot](SimulationDemo.png)
 ![Simulation Screenshot](WatchdogWindow.png)